lillianrowley/lillianrowley.github.io/index.md

 Hi there, I'm Lilly!
 ====================

-I love dragons, and hope *you* love this website!
+I love dragons, wolves, and adorable puppies, and hope *you* love this website!
 I made it especially for kids, so if you are a parent peeking around it, it might not be as fun as it is for your kids

 About This Website
 ==================